Spice up your life!

 Turmeric also helps to thicken sauces as it has a starchy quality that can replace cornstarch or flour.

 Turmeric contains active compounds called curcuminoids, which have been studied as a natural approach to potentially treating diabetes (reference).
-Throughout history, it has been used as traditional Ayurvedic medicine, and it is considered a spice that cleanses the whole body, supports digestion, infections, and inflammations.
+Throughout history, it has been used as traditional Ayurvedic medicine.

 Turmeric is well paired with the following spices: Ginger (turmeric is actually a member of the ginger family), black pepper (the active compound in black pepper, piperine, helps to enhance the bioavailability of curcuminoids), yellow mustard, wasabi, onion, and clove.